 Brandy: Is there anything else that you miss from America?
 Any foods or creature comforts?

 Barbara: I miss Mexican food and zip-lock bags but Amazon.it has been a lifesaver!

 It might be hard to believe but there are foods that American expats living in Italy miss.
 Mexican food is usually high on that list.
-With ziplock bags, after living and shopping in American grocery stores for ten years even Paolo has been known to muttered “what’s wrong with Italy” after searching for ziplock bags to no avail in our local market.
-So from experience I can say, I’m with Barbara on the little things American Expats usually miss early on after moving to Italy.
+With ziplock bags, after living and shopping in American grocery stores for ten years even Paolo has been known to mutter “what’s wrong with Italy” after searching for ziplock bags to no avail in our local market.
+So from experience, I can say, I’m with Barbara on the little things American Expats usually miss early on after moving to Italy.

 One thing is for sure, with all the expat living in Italy interviews I’ve done so far, is that there is one major consistent answer.
 While there are things we miss and Italian bureaucracy is hard, the positive aspects of living in Italy far out-weight the cons.

 Brandy: What’s the most rewarding part of living in Italy as an expat, the pros!?